 What are your staff's qualification to work with children?

-My clinical staff is composed of doctorate and masters level graduates in psychology, education, or a related field, all have prior experience working with children before being hired.
-Support staff, who work under the supervision of clinical staff, typically have graduated or are in upper division college classes in similar majors.
-In addition, once they are hired, they participate an an intensive training program that mirrors the Parent Orientation program offered to parent when their children are accepted into the program.
+My clinical staff is composed of doctorate and masters level graduates in psychology, education, or a related field.
+All have prior experience working with children before being hired.
+Support staff who work under the supervision of clinical staff typically have graduated or are in upper division college classes in similar majors.
+In addition, once they are hired, they participate in an intensive training program that mirrors the Parent Orientation program offered to parents when their children are accepted into the program.
 Finally, I monitor my staff very closely.
 Supervision is a dynamic, ongoing process.
-They know that, if I see something I feel should occur differently, I will speak momentarily to one or all of them.
+They know that if I see something I feel should occur differently, I will speak momentarily to one or all of them.
 Also, I will prompt and direct their interactions via nonverbal signs and gestures that are invisible to the group members.

 How are families involved in your program?

 There are a number of ways that we support parents (actually 10, but here are the main ones):